NCAR/HPC-Docs/docs/getting-started/accounts/index.md

 resources.
 In addition to protecting the passwords, PINS, and tokens that give you access to our systems, we ask that you do the following:

-### Loss, theft, or compromise

-Loss, theft, or compromise of a YubiKey must be reported within 48 hours to the Research Computing Help Desk at x2400 (303-497-2400).
-Quick reporting will help the organization minimize security risk.

-### Protecting your Duo app or YubiKey token
+### Protecting your Duo app

-You must protect your Duo or YubiKey solution by agreeing to the
+You must protect your Duo solution by agreeing to the
 following:

-- Your YubiKey token or Duo application will remain in your custody and is for your use only; it may not be shared.
+- Your Duo application will remain in your custody and is for your use only; it may not be shared.

 - You will immediately (within 48 hours) report loss of custody of your